Use your Microsoft 365 mailbox in a better client. Without leaving Microsoft

 The effect is one application, one settings panel, one keyboard map, with every account speaking the dialect it was meant to speak.
 Your Outlook calendar shows up alongside your Gmail labels and your ProtonMail’s encrypted threads, in a single window, on every device you read mail on.

-How Epistles compares to other Outlook clients.
+How Epistles compares to other Outlook clients

-- Outlook on the web (OWA)
+- Outlook on the web

 - The new Outlook for Windows and Mac